 If you plan on visiting the Sólheimasandur Beach plane wreck be aware that you are no longer allowed to drive onto the beach.
-There is a car park about 4kilometers from the crash site and you will need to leave your car there to walk.
+There is a car park about 4 kilometres from the crash site and you will need to leave your car there to walk.
 The walk to the Sólheimasandur Beach plane crash will take you between 45 minutes and one hour depending on the weather and how fast you are able to go.

 Go on a hunt for the Atlantic Puffin

 These amazing and very unique little birds are definitely worth a day trip from Reykjavik.
 Puffins usually make their burrows in the cliffs and small islands around Iceland.
-In summer is the best time to see them.
+In summer is the best time to see Puffins.

 Seeing Puffins in Iceland tips:

-The puffin is a very unique bird and one that is on the top of many lists to see.
+The Puffin is a very unique bird and one that is on the top of many lists to see.
 Please use a guide to see them and not go out on your own to see them your self.
 You may go into a place that is not safe or you may accidentally endanger the Puffin.